rm-controls/rm_power_manager/README.md

    chassis.
 4. Sucap Test: Charge the super capacitor with full power and enter the halt mode after it is fully charged until NUC sends information and switches to other modes.

 ***

+### Power Calibrate Introduction

+&nbsp;&nbsp;&nbsp;&nbsp;Since the measured power of the referee system (hereinafter referred to as "actual power") is inconsistent with the measured power of the power management (hereinafter referred to as "measured power"), the power management will correct the power at the initial stage of power on.
+The power correction scheme uses polynomial to fit the function between the actual power and the measured power. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;There are two fitting methods: simple fitting and complex fitting, both of which are fitted by the least square method.
+Simple fitting samples are taken in the range of 10 ~ 40W and fitted with a primary function.
+The complex fitting is sampled in the range of 10 ~ 130W and fitted with quadratic function.

+***